FBoucher/stream-projects/Streams/2019-10-14-Azure Subscription-Cleaner-Auto-deployment.md

 --------

 - 00:00:21 - Bonjour, Hi!
-- 00:00:21 - Start cleaning the ARM template
+- 00:12:31 - Start cleaning the ARM template
-- 00:00:21 - Planning to do a 2 step deployment
+- 00:49:28 - Planning to do a 2 step deployment
-- 00:00:21 - Deployment Error....
+- 01:09:11 - Deployment Error....
-- 00:00:21 - Modules need to have uri... download them from NuGet add it to GitHub.
+- 01:22:38 - Modules need to have uri... download them from NuGet add it to GitHub.
+- 01:51:41 - Stiff getting Errors

 Goals
 -----

 - [ ] Clean ARM template

 ToDos